 Tip #4: The Cool Cat

-Everything at The Cool Cat is definitely a little bit cooler than in other restaurants.
-Like the funky bao donut desserts with matcha ice cream or the Caramel Miso treat.
+Everything at this restaurant in Warsaw is definitely a little bit cooler than in other restaurants, like the funky bao donut desserts with matcha ice cream or the Caramel Miso treat.

-The Cool Cat stands for fun and is not afraid to put some weirdness in traditional dishes.
-Like making American fries a little bit Asian and funky, with a good load of Kimchi and bulgogi beef.
+The Cool Cat stands for fun and is not afraid to put some weirdness into traditional dishes, like making American fries a little bit Asian and funky with a good load of kimchi and bulgogi beef.

 -